Nadine2016/knative/batch-tutorial.md

 ### Accessing job details from the console
 {: #batch-accessjobdetails-ui}

-Job results are available in the console from the job run details page after submitting your job.
+Job results are available in the console from the job details page after submitting your job.
 You can also view job details in the console by clicking on the name of your job in the Jobs pane on your job definition page.
 Job details include status of your instances, configuration details, and environmental variables of your job.

 ### Accessing job details with the CLI
 {: #batch-accessjobdetails-cli}